 - a defect in a motor vehicle causing loss of control of a vehicle while it is being driven,

 which is caused, wholly or partly, by a wrongful act or omission in respect of a motor vehicle by a person other than the injured person.

-It is a statutory policy of insurance provided to all registered vehicles in Qld.
-It is “compulsory” because it comes as standard for many classes of vehicles.
+It is a statutory policy of insurance provided to all Queensland vehicles.
+It is “compulsory” because it comes as standard with the payment of registration for many classes of vehicles.

 CTP insurer vs third party property insurer

-The CTP insurer is not necessarily the same insurer as the third party property damage insurer.
+Often, there’s confusion between CTP insurance and property damage insurance.
+The CTP insurer is not necessarily the same insurer as the other driver’s third party property damage insurer.

 - AAI Limited (trading as Suncorp Insurance)

 Identifying the CTP Insurer

 To start a CTP claim, you need to identify the correct CTP insurer of the vehicle as at the date of the accident.
 The CTP insurer is the insurer who was nominated by the owner when the registration was commenced or renewed.
 A search of the Motor Accident Insurance Commission website can be performed to identify the CTP Insurer.